No, we’re not promoting ex-lax here, we’re talking about moving your belongings from one place to another, easier.

 There are 4 components of moving: Planning, Evaluating, Staging, and Execution.
 I’ve learned that when it comes to moving, good preparation is critical; even just the mental preparation and realistic understanding of how much you actually have.
 Do yourself a favor and start as early as possible with the planning process which may save you from many headaches on moving day.

-Here are the best tips for making your move successful:
+Here is a checklist for making your move easier:

 1. Plan your move strategy

 Determine what you have the money to pay for.
 Are you hiring someone to do your a) packing b) furniture lifting c) truck driving d) all of it?
 If you can afford it, I highly recommend spending the money on movers for at LEAST lifting your heavy furniture.
 Unless your best friends are gym-rats training for the Strongest Man competition, your friends will most likely not be strong enough or careful enough to move heavy things without breaking your valuable furniture or their backs, neither of which will help your friendship.

 Always have your boxes packed before moving day unless you are paying for movers to pack, which should still happen prior to moving day.
 You can pay for professional movers to help you pack your items but they will not be able to discriminate what you want to keep or discard so everything will end up getting packed.
 Don’t be that person that asks your friends help you pack the day of the move – it’s something that shouldn’t be done last minute and especially not by people who are already doing you a huge favor.back to menu ↑